-- " Ask the following questions: - 1.
+- Ask the following questions: - 1.
 What are some awareness-raising campaigns that you remember hearing about (e.g., anti-smoking, anti-corruption, etc.)?
 What about the campaign was effective?
 What was not?
-Do you think it influenced people and changed attitudes? - 2.
+Do you think it had an influence on people and changed attitudes? - 2.
 Have any of you ever been involved in awareness-raising work?
-If so what was the issue (e.g., safety, migration, etc.)?
-Who was the target audience?
+If so what was the issue? (e.g., safety, migration, etc.) Who was the target audience?
 What was the method of communication?
 Was it successful?

-- Divide participants into small groups of 4-5 people.
-Distribute copies of Handout 5.2.1 to each group and ask them to choose the type of child labor they would like to focus on, such as migrant children working in agriculture, child labor in tourism, etc. Tell participants to consider the problems that exist in the area of the country where they work.
+Divide participants into small groups of 4-5 people.
+Distribute copies of Handout 5.2.1 to each group and ask them to choose the type of child labor they would like to focus on, such as child domestic workers who migrate to cities from rural areas, children working in agriculture, child labor in the mining sector, etc. Tell participants to consider the problems that exist in the area of the country where they work.
 Once a type of child labor has been chosen, the group should work together to build a strategy for raising awareness about the issue.
-In doing so, the following questions should be answered: - Whom do you want to influence?
-Examples could include parents, children at risk, buyers of certain products, households that use child domestic workers, tourists, etc.
+In doing so, the following questions should be answered:

-- What do you want them to do?
-Examples could include sending children to school, using hotlines to report problems, refraining from buying products made with child labor, etc. - How will you reach them and prompt the change you want to see?
-Examples could include radio, TV, theater, music, billboards and other written material, the press, speaking at public events, school tours, road shows in various districts, SMS messages, internet and social media, advertisements on the sides of busses, etc. - What is your message? - What is the timeframe for the campaign? - Who should you partner with?
-Examples could include the media, NGOs, other government agencies, mobile phone companies, celebrities, etc.
+- Who do you want to influence?
+Examples could include parents; children at risk; buyers of certain products; households that use child domestic workers; tourists; etc. - What do you want them to do?
+Examples could include send children to school; use hotlines to report problems; not buy products made with child labor; etc. - How will you reach them and prompt the change you want to see?
+Examples could include radio; TV; theater; music; billboards and other written material; the press; speaking at public events; school tours; road shows in various districts; SMS messages; internet and social media, advertisements on the sides of busses; etc. - What is your message? - What is the timeframe for the campaign? - Who should you partner with?
+Examples could include the media; NGOs; other government agencies; mobile phone companies; celebrities; etc.